-Please write your solutions clearly and concisely.
+Write your solutions clearly and concisely.
 If you do not explain your answer you will be given no credit.
-You are encouraged to collaborate on the homework, but you must write your own solutions and list your collaborators on your solution sheet.
-Copying someone's solution or pasting material you found online without credit will be considered plagiarism and may result in failing the whole course.
+You are encouraged to collaborate on the homework, but you must write your own solutions, give credit to your collaborators on your solution sheet, and follow the faculty guidelines and university policies on academic honesty regarding the use of external references.